pratikahireprayog/prayog-serviceability-service/internal/README.md

 repository --┘
 ```

 This ensures that the domain layer is independent of frameworks and external concerns.

+## Best Practices

+* Keep business logic in the domain and usecase layers
+* Delivery and repository layers should be thin adapters
+* Use dependency injection to provide implementations to higher layers
+* Avoid importing external packages in the domain layer
+* Follow interface segregation principle to keep interfaces small and focused
+* Write unit tests for each layer independently